armandofox/armandofox.github.io/_posts/2017-11-29-vanishing-genx.md

 3. Wall telephones...with a real bell...and a long cord that had to be untangled regularly...and a rotary dialer
 4. Dial-up modems.
 The only place you hear the sound now (well, it's close) is a fax machine
 5. Fax spam.
 6. Mix tapes.
-Besides cassettes heading for obsolescence, it took just as long to make a mix tape as to listen to it, so when you received one, you knew the other person had invested a lot of time in making it for you.
+Since it took just as long to make a mix tape as to listen to it,  when you received one, you knew the other person had invested a lot of time in making it for you.
 7. Film.
 My 15-year-old twins stared blankly at me recently when I described it.
 8. VCR programming.
 9. Dot matrix printers and the sound they make.
 10. 8-track tapes.
 They were already on the way out when we were kids.
+11. Printed airline tickets with that weird red carbon paper.

 **Things that are on the way out but haven't made the list yet **(younger readers might at least recognize these as "things their parents are familiar with"):

-1. Navigation using hardcopy maps
+1. Printed maps
 2. TV Guide
-3. Passing (paper) notes in class
+3. Passing notes in class
 4. Fast-food restaurant birthday parties
 5. Clocks you have to set periodically
 6. The [Boeing 747](https://youtu.be/pu55yLeo02E)